The rise and fall of ancient Athens

 Source: https://pixabay.com/photos/goodness-athena-europe-athens-2258249/

-The site of the city of Athens had been inhabited by people since at least the Neolithic Period, from around 3000 BC.
+As far as can be determined by the evidence, the site of the city of Athens had been inhabited by people since at least the Neolithic Period, from around 3000 BC.

-It was at this time that the Acropolis (a word that means 'high city') had defensive walls built around it by the Mycenaean inhabitants.
+It was at this time that the Acropolis (a word that means 'high city') had defensive walls built around it by the inhabitants.

-The township of Athens developed around the base of the Acropolis, where water wells and domestic houses have been discovered.
+Following this, the township of Athens developed around the base of the Acropolis, where water wells and domestic houses have been discovered.

 After the Greek Dark Age ended, around 800 BC, the population of Athens, and its surrounding region of Attica, grew substantially.

-The region of Attica, where the city of Athens was located, had relatively poor farmland, which meant that the Athenians had to trade with other city-states in order to obtain food once its population became too big.
+The region of Attica, where the city of Athens was located, had relatively poor farmland, which meant that the Athenians had to trade with other city-states in order to obtain enough food once its population became too big.

 One of the most important products that Athens traded for food was silver, which was mined in a region south-east of Athens, called Laurium.

-The silver mines were controlled by the Athenian aristocracy, and the profits from these mines helped to finance the construction of public works such as temples and the Athenian fleet.
+The silver mines were controlled by the Athenian aristocracy, and the profits from these mines helped to finance the construction of public works, such as temples, and the Athenian fleet.

 The early history of Athens is closely linked to the development of democracy in Greece.